Float Image

 College and Distance

 After graduation, life started to pull us in different directions.
 I went to Iowa State for Engineering.
-She went to technical school in La Crosse, WWTI (Western Wisconsin Technical Institute) for nursing.
+She went to school in La Crosse, WWTI (Western Wisconsin Technical Institute) for nursing.
 For the first time, we had to figure out what long-distance meant.

 Eventually, after graduation, we both landed in the Twin Cities in the summer of 1981.
 It felt like destiny lining things back up.
 After all the miles, we were in the same place again.